wzxscmr/MRFC-MFM/README.md

 `MCMC_Gibbs_wzx.R` contains core code written using MCMC Gibbs sampling method corresponding to estimation using the given prior distributions.

-`Functions_wzx` contains some necessary functions used in the paper.
+`Functions_wzx.R` contains some necessary functions used in the paper.

 `Example_wzx.R` contains a simulated example.